statelyai/xstate/docs/guides/guards.md

 <iframe src="https://xstate.js.org/viz/?gist=09af23963bfa1767ce3900f2ae730029&embed=1&tab=events"></iframe>

 If the `cond` guard returns `false`, then the transition will not be selected, and no transition will take place from that state node.
+If a substate guard prevents a transition from being selected, the `event` will be propagated up the hierarchy for handling.
+A guard can therefore be used to conditionally override ancestral state transitions.

 Example of usage with `context`: